clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).

 # Release notes

+## Version 1.0.7

+* Fix styling issue when viewing own profile
+* Add confirm box when trying to close a room
+* Hide ping button when in a private room and not in moderator status
+* Change users / clubs picker to make selected users / clubs more visible
+* Fix bug when editing an event with a club attached to it
+* Add "Invite on stage" button
+* Fix disconnect bug when attending a room for a long time
+* Club admins can now update their club description
+* Implement smoother scroll

 ## Version 1.0.6